Supporting Your Piano Pathway

 Perhaps that space within, framed by our piano playing ability, provides the context for our piano journey, the connections we make with others along the way, the musical communication we develop with our audience, the spark which illumines our soul, all distilled within an empty vessel that we have committed ourselves to polishing and perfecting.

 In teaching, learning, practice and assessment, we often separate important aspects and areas of development.
-Nurturing our understanding, skill and creative ability with distinct exercises and focused attention is undoubtedly helpful, enabling us to throw, hone and polish a bigger and better “pot” in which fresh music will condense and find its form.
+Nurturing our understanding, technical skill, and creative ability with distinct exercises and focused attention is undoubtedly helpful, enabling us to throw, hone, and polish a bigger and better ‘pot’ in which fresh music will condense and find its form.

-But let’s remember that the rudimentary facets of our pianism, our technical accomplishment, theoretical understanding, and even our musical personality, are ultimately no more than a means to an end.
+But let’s remember that the rudimentary facets of our pianism, our musical understanding, technical accomplishment, and creative personality, are ultimately no more than a means to an end:

-However shiny, however magnificent our vessel ultimately becomes, it is only useful to us as the carrier of our potential for personal connection and artistic transcendence.
+However shiny our vessel, however magnificent our pianism ultimately becomes, it is only useful to us as the carrier of our potential for personal connection, musical transmission, and artistic transcendence.

 “Where the pot’s not is where it’s useful.”